tipi-build/docs/0352-distributed-builds.md

 Mainly the `.pkr.js` file aside the CMAKE_TOOLCHAIN_FILE specifies which container to use to run the build remotely.

 > #### Note on environments
-> A _CMake RE Environment Description_, essentially is :
+> A _CMake RE Environment Description_, essentially is:
 >   - * A `CMAKE_TOOLCHAIN_FILE`, _e.g._ `environment/linux.cmake`
 >   - * An accompanying `.pkr.js` and `Dockerfile`, _e.g._ `environments/linux.pkr.js/`, `environments/linux.pkr.js/linux.Dockerfile`
 >